 Which rice is best to use for Pongal?

-You can use both ponni raw rice and parboiled rice for making this dish.
-Seeraga Samba rice is also a good alternative when trying to eat healthy.
+You can use both ponni raw rice and parboiled rice to make this dish.
+Seeraga Samba rice is also a good alternative.

 How to serve Pongal?